 - Complete the development of and obtain regulatory approval in Europe for GRASPA for the treatment of ALL.
-We intend to submit an MAA to the EMA in the second half of 2015 for the approval of GRASPA, in combination with chemotherapy, as a treatment for pediatric and adult patients with ALL who have either relapsed or failed first-line treatment, and for the treatment of pediatric and adult patients with ALL and a hypersensitivity to asparaginases.
+We submitted an MAA to the EMA in September 2015 for the approval of GRASPA, in combination with chemotherapy, as a treatment for pediatric and adult patients with ALL who have either relapsed or failed first-line treatment, and for the treatment of pediatric and adult patients with ALL and a hypersensitivity to asparaginases.
 We currently expect that we could receive European marketing approval by the end of 2016, after which Orphan Europe will be responsible for the commercial launch of GRASPA in Europe.
 We will also seek to broaden the potential label of GRASPA for the treatment of ALL in Europe by transitioning our ongoing EAP into a global pivotal trial in double-allergic patients and by conducting a global, randomized pivotal trial of GRASPA as a first-line ALL treatment. - Rapidly advance the clinical development of ERY-ASP for other indications.
-We plan to complete our ongoing Phase 2 clinical trials of GRASPA for the treatment of pancreatic cancer and AML in 2016 and 2017, respectively, as well as to commence and complete additional clinical trials for other cancer indications.
-We are also preparing to commence clinical trials of GRASPA for the treatment of some forms of non-Hodgkin lymphoma, such as diffuse large B-cell lymphoma, or DLBCL, and Natural Killer T-cell lymphoma, or NKTCL. - Obtain regulatory approval for and commercialize ERY-ASP in the United States.
+We plan to complete our ongoing Phase 2 clinical trials of ERY-ASP for the treatment of pancreatic cancer and AML in 2016 and 2017, respectively, as well as to commence and complete additional clinical trials for other cancer indications.
+We are also preparing to commence clinical trials of ERY-ASP for the treatment of some forms of NHL, such as diffuse large B-cell lymphoma, or DLBCL, and Natural Killer T-cell lymphoma, or NKTCL. - Obtain regulatory approval for and commercialize ERY-ASP in the United States.
 Our goal is to rapidly obtain approval for ERY-ASP in the United States, first for double-allergic ALL patients and then for broader ALL populations, based on the results of our planned global pivotal clinical trials.
-We also plan to seek
+We have commenced